Set up Azure AD Conditional Access

 If you’re using Conditional Access polices to limit access to Power Platform and it’s features, the following apps must be included in Cloud apps policy application:

 - Common Data Service (Dataverse)

 - Power Platform API

 - Microsoft Azure Management

-To learn how to set up Conditional Access policies, go to Plan a Conditional Access deployment and Blog: Control Access to Power Apps and Power Automate with Azure AD Conditional Access Policies.
+Currently, having conditional access to only Microsoft Flow is not enough.
+To learn how to set up Conditional Access policies, see Plan a Conditional Access deployment and Control Access to Power Apps and Power Automate with Azure AD Conditional Access Policies.

 Conditional Access policies that block all cloud apps, except Power Apps, won't work as expected.
 For instance, users won't be able to access Power Apps.
 The exclusion of Power Apps doesn't encompass cloud apps that are required to use Power Apps.
 Not all of the cloud apps used by Power Apps are available in the Conditional Access cloud app list.